stmuk/goblog1/README.md

 that Sue my partner (and fellow programmer) would want one.

 We took a box at on the first floor which overlooked the stage and settled down.
-The Master of Celebrities introduced himself on stage and presented "Le Gopher" -- a mysterious cloaked figure -- who spoke with a booming voice and was unveiled to reveal a massive (well over average human size) gopher stuffed giant.
+The Master of Ceremonies introduced himself on stage and presented "Le Gopher" -- a mysterious cloaked figure -- who spoke with a booming voice and was unveiled to reveal a massive (well over average human size) gopher stuffed giant.